• HOME

 New Product Updates in the Shop:

 Many of the large / A3 prints in the Shop have now been amended to include Matt, Gloss and a Special Metallic paper finishes.
-Although the print company I just started using for these is currently closed due to the pandemic lock-down, so frog girl will remain as Gloss only for the time being.
-I'll get some photos of the new metallic prints in due course.
-For now, you'll have to take my word for it but they look really great and managed to put a smile on my face :) There's something really cool about an physical piece of art be it a print or original, which you just can't get from looking at a screen.
-Especially if it happens to be metallic and has light bouncing off it as you move it in your hands.
+Although the print company I just started using for these is currently closed due to the pandemic lock-down, so frog girl will temporarily remain as Gloss only for the time being.
+I'll take some photos of the new metallic prints in due course.
+For now, you'll have to take my word for it but they look fantastic!
+And managed to put a smile on my face :)

 £11.99 for Matt: Satin smooth paper avoids reflections